radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/reporting/reporting-overview.md

 To set the report to automatically update at a specific interval, select an interval from the **Refresh** dropdown.

-**confirming with RL if reports run in the background after navigating away and if multiple reports can run at the same time**
+> **RL QUESTION: Do reports run in the background after navigating away and can multiple reports run at the same time??**

 ![image description](images/overview-refresh.png)